 - You cannot move the sun relative to the rest of the background image.

 - You cannot change the altitude of the sun—if the HDRI was photographed at 5 PM, the sun will always be in a position consistent with that time of day.
 The only way to change the sun's altitude in the sky is to choose a different background.

-We recommend using the Exterior and Interior Fine AA presets when rendering with HDRI.
+We recommend you use the presets labled 'Fine_AA' when rendering with HDRI backgrounds.

-Note - These are noticeably slower presets, so it is still recommended that you perform test renders with the interior and exterior "default" presets until you are ready to make a final image.
+Tip - These are noticeably slower presets.
+To save time, make test renders with the interior and exterior default presets and switch to 'Fine AA' when you are ready to make your final image.